jhpyle/docassemble/_docs/config.md

 ec2 ip url: http://169.254.169.254/latest/meta-data/local-ipv4
 {% endhighlight %}

+## <a name="password login"></a>Password login

+If `password login` is set to `False`, then users will not see an option for entering their username and password on the login screen;
+they will only see buttons for other login methods that you have enabled.
+The default value is `True`.

+Since there is a possibility that your other login methods will fail, there is a "back door" that bypasses this setting, so that you as the administrator can still log in using a username and password.
+Instead of going to `/user/sign-in` in the web browser, go to `/user/sign-in?admin=1`.
+The username and password fields will be shown, regardless of the `password login` setting.

 ## <a name="phone login"></a>Phone number login

 If `phone login` is set to `True`, then **docassemble** will allow